-What we said we What we have done Chapter would do • GMAC website has been updated and more work will Community Update GMAC website with be done during 2022 To make sure information Documents have been developed on rights and and develop autistic people entitlement about rights to 16 plus education; support are part of their documents in higher education, access to care act assessment communities regarding rights and access to PIP.
-These are available here and able to entitlement on access support. the website Incudes specifically, Set up a The Criminal Justice Implementation Group was set those in the Criminal Justice up in May 2019 criminal justice Implementation system as • The implementation group started mapping support Group to well as diverse organisations available to autistic people and those improve communities with a learning disability.
-This work is still ongoing support and such as understanding communities An Accessible Information pilot which consisted experiencing of the use of easy read and plain English materials racial inequality, and sensory distraction items introduced in Wigan LGBTQI Custody Suite launched September 2021 communities, women and older A sub-group on prisons was started October 2021 to autistic people look at better routes to getting support in prison Through aligning with the GM Health and Justice Strategy 2020-2025, we brought in additional funding to support co-production and training on exploitation.
+- The Criminal Justice Implementation Group was set up in May 2019 - The implementation group started mapping support organisations available to autistic people and those with a learning disability.
+This work is still ongoing - An Accessible Information pilot which consisted of the use of easy read and plain English materials and sensory distraction items introduced in Wigan Custody Suite launched September 2021 - A sub-group on prisons was started October 2021 to look at better routes to getting support in prison - Through aligning with the GM Health and Justice Strategy 2020-2025, we brought in additional funding to support co-production and training on exploitation.
 Members of the group were also involved in the Review of the Mentally Vulnerable Offenders Panel.
 Members also contributed to a report funded by the Local Government Association on good practice within the CJS in supporting autistic and people with a learning disability

-Strengthen links with CJS services across GM Through the Implementation groups and the GM Health and Justice strategy these links have strengthened greatly.
+Strengthen links with CJS services across GM

+Through the Implementation groups and the GM Health and Justice strategy these links have strengthened greatly.
 The group has members from probation, prisons, CPS, police, a defence lawyer, people with lived experience, health and social care staff, Liaison and Diversion team members, specialist support and university researchers who specialise in the CJS